wangywUST/ucm_llm_course_2025/lectures/introduction.md

 2. **Architecture**: Based on the Transformer architecture with self-attention mechanisms
 3. **Emergent abilities**: Complex capabilities that emerge with scale
 4. **Few-shot learning**: Ability to adapt to new tasks with few examples

-## Grading of This Course

-The course grade will be determined by the following components:

-1. **In-Course Questions** (20%)
-   - Regular questions during lectures
-   - Participation and engagement
-   - Short concept checks

-2. **Programming Assignments** (30%)
-   - 3 programming assignments throughout the quarter
-   - Implementation of key concepts
-   - Due every 3 weeks

-3. **Midterm Project** (20%)
-   - Individual or group project
-   - Implementation and analysis of a specific LLM component
-   - Written report and code submission

-4. **Final Project** (30%)
-   - Group project (2-3 students)
-   - Original research or implementation
-   - Final presentation and paper
-   - Code repository with documentation

-## In-Course Questions

-During lectures, we will have interactive questions to help reinforce key concepts and ensure understanding.
-These questions will cover:

-1. **Theoretical concepts**:
-   - Language model basics
-   - Probability theory
-   - Model architectures

-2. **Implementation details**:
-   - Code structure
-   - Algorithm design
-   - Optimization techniques

-3. **Analysis and discussion**:
-   - Model behavior
-   - Design choices
-   - Performance trade-offs

-Questions will be posted during class and students should be prepared to participate in discussions.